Free, No-Obligation Consultation

 Some doctors opt not to treat injured workers for a variety of reasons.
 The Department of Labor and Industries has a network of providers who provide care for injured workers.
-This list of providers changes regularly and a current list can be found at: http://www.lni.wa.gov/ClaimsIns/Providers/ProjResearchComm/ProvNetwork/.
-You may also call for providers at (360)902-6823.
+This list of providers changes regularly.
+The current list can be found at https://www.lni.wa.gov/ClaimsIns/Providers/ProjResearchComm/ProvNetwork/.
+You may also call for providers at (360) 902-6823.

 Who Decides Whether I Receive Benefits or Not?

 Claims are either administered by the Department of Labor & Industries or by Self-Insured employers.
 Certain employers who apply and qualify to administer their own claims must abide by the rules established by the Department of Labor and Industries.
 The Department maintains a self-insured employer division whose sole purpose is to ensure the proper administration of worker’s compensation claims.
 For more information on the self-insured section go to https://www.lni.wa.gov/ClaimsIns/Insurance/SelfInsure/default.asp.

 What Can I Do If My Application for Benefits Is Denied?